Marketing is a crucial component of every business. As trends change, more options become available for promoting your business.

 Does your typical customer engage with your website or head straight to the map?
 Did they post reviews on competitors’ services?
 How did they first find you online?

 Curious?
-Check out this sample Google My Business analytics report to see the kind of insights you gain.
+Check out this sample Google Business Profile analytics report to see the kind of insights you gain.

-Ben Fisher, an SEO expert, researched Google My Business and analyzed the results from 2,000 companies.
+Ben Fisher, an SEO expert, researched Google Business Profile and analyzed the results from 2,000 companies.

-He summed up his findings by saying, “Google My Business (GMB) is one of the most powerful ways to improve a business’s local search engine optimization and online visibility.
-If you’re a local business, claiming your Google My Business profile is one of the first steps you should take to increase your company’s online presence.”
+He summed up his findings by saying, “Google Business Profile (GBP) is one of the most powerful ways to improve a business’s local search engine optimization and online visibility.
+If you’re a local business, claiming your Google Business Profile is one of the first steps you should take to increase your company’s online presence.”

-Google My Business, when used strategically, can bring you a lot of customers and clients.
+Google Business Profile, when used strategically, can bring you a lot of customers and clients.
 Adding your information is simple, and then you request verification.
 Once you receive that code, you can publish your listing.

-With a few simple steps, you can optimize your GMB listing and spend more time interacting with your customers.
+With a few simple steps, you can optimize your GBP listing and spend more time interacting with your customers.